rlamarche/potree-rs/README.md

 This example uses a webworker for parsing (blocking async using pollster), and delegates the http requests to the main thread (using provided `EhttpClientLocal`).

+First comment the tokio dev dependency from `Cargo.toml`.

 Build using the provided script:

 ```bash